Martynas Purlys

-Martynas Purlys (born July 18, 1971 in Vilnius) is a former Lithuanian professional basketball player and manager.
-He played for point guard and shooting guard positions.
-From 2010 to 2017 he was the team manager of the Lithuanian powerhouse Lietuvos rytas Vilnius.
-Currently, he is the head of international basketball players agency Sports Development Group.
-He is currently the sports director for London Lions of the British Basketball League (BBL)..
+Martynas Purlys (born 18 July 1971 in Vilnius) is a Lithuanian professional basketball executive and former player.
+He played the point guard and shooting guard positions.
+He is currently the general manager for London Lions of the British Basketball League (BBL).
+From 2010 to 2017, he was the team manager of the Lithuanian powerhouse Lietuvos rytas Vilnius.
+Since 2008, he was the head of Sports Development Group (SDG), an agency founded by Šarūnas Marčiulionis.